 If not, then you’re not alone.
-In fact, the majority of us just play around with them until we find a combination that makes the image look good.
+In fact, most photographers just play around with them until finding the combination which makes an image look good.

 But how’s this different from Vibrance?
 Isn’t that exactly what it does as well?
 Kind of…

-The Saturation slider adjusts all the pixels in an image.
-That means that pixels with high saturation are treated the same as pixels with low saturation.
+Saturation adjusts all the pixels in an image.
+That means that pixels with an already high saturation are treated equally as pixels with low saturation.

 Use the Sliders Carefully

 The Vibrance and Saturation sliders are two tools that should be used with some restrictions.
 They definitely have their purpose in your post-processing workflow but it doesn’t take much to over-do it.
 That’s why these are two of the most talked-about tools in modern image editing.

 Using moderate values on these sliders is going to give greater results.
 Of course, each image (and each photographer) is different.
 But, in general, I recommend avoiding high values.
 If you see any strange artifacts in the colors, you’ve gone too far.

 An advantage of using the Vibrance slider is that it’s less likely that you get extremely unnatural-looking images.

 Working with color adjustments on a global level isn’t always ideal.
 Especially not when working on the image’s saturation.
 It’s rare that all colors within a photo benefit from the exact same treatment.